Proxy Server: Definition and Use

 Classification of SOCKS protocol versions

-In practice the commonly used versions are SOCKS4, SOCKS4a and SOCKS5.
+The most common versions are SOCKS4, SOCKS4a and SOCKS5.
 All of them support IPv4, TCP and the BIND method that opens a port for incoming connections.

 Web Proxies (CGI Proxies, Anonymizers)